-In the old synthetic theory, without imagining soft inheritance:
+In the old synthetic theory, without soft inheritance:

 Ergo->Faster squirrel genes move one step forward and thanks for playing, slower squirrel genes!

-What does it mean if a creature inherits some of the important EXPERIENCES of at least two generations of its ancestors and very possibly more?
-This breakthrough is fascinating because it describes a model of parental teaching of important life lessons to the young even by species incapable of archiving data and forming sentences.
-Instead, they attach a little chemical post-it note to their genes saying “beware of cat”.
+What does it mean if a creature inherits some of the important EXPERIENCES of at least two generations of its ancestors and possibly more?
+This breakthrough model is fascinating because it describes a form of parental teaching of life lessons to the young in species that can’t archive data or tell stories.
+Instead, they attach a little chemical post-it note to their genes saying “Beware of Cat”.

-If asked “how could the genes could know cat?”
-I’d answer “The same way mice knew cherry blossoms.”
+If asked “how could the genes know “Cat”?
+I’d answer “The same way they knew about cherry blossoms.”
 It’s staggering to think of the sophisticated mechanisms involved and questions rise like mountains in the near distance.
 Actually, it’s one question, repeated.

 We have now reached the “Talking out of my ass” section.

-It seems certain to me that many classic human knee-jerk fears like spiders and snakes are among the deeply reinforced examples of this process.
-And that brings up a some issues.
-Presumably every little human baby is born with some of these “presets” latent in them.
-It seems then like the nearly global ones must come to us through standard inheritance then.
+It seems certain to me that many classic human knee-jerk fears like spiders, toadstools and snakes are among our deeply reinforced examples of this process.
+And that brings up some issues closer to home.
+Presumably, every human baby is born with some of these “presets”.
+It seems like the nearly global ones must become default elements of our standard inheritance.
 Is there some process that triggers the elevation of a methylation memory to DNA proper?
 Is there some tipping point of reinforcement that causes that?
 Like if PARENT has a trauma experience coded and CHILD does too, (as their own direct experience, not passively) would the two copies being present in CHILD pass on the message to GRANDCHILD with more urgency?
-Could two doubly reinforced people merging their four copies at the moment of conception cause a crossover to DNA inheritance?
-That question is kind of rhetorical, I’m just shaking my head at the evident sophistication of this system.
+For example, could two doubly reinforced people merging their four copies at the moment of conception cause a crossover to DNA inheritance?
+That question is kind of rhetorical, I’m just shaking my head at the amazing possibilities of this system.

 Other random questions: